All posts

 Does the employer have to check whether breaks are being taken?

 As an employer, you are required to ensure that your employees comply with break times.
-This can be done by a Electronic time recording system Or manual records are made in which the start of work, breaks and end of work are documented.
+This can be done using an electronic time recording system or manual records, which document the start of work, breaks and end of work.
 You should check these records regularly.
 If you find that an employee is not following the break regulations, you can issue a warning.

 Who is liable for violations of the Working Hours Act?